Brutich/RegEx/README.md

 # Getting Started

 ## Installation
-The toolkits are not yet available on the Dynamo Package Manager.
-You can install them manually by following the instructions under the Alternative installation methods section of this document.
+The package is available on the Dynamo Package Manager.
+Also you can install them manually by following the instructions under the Alternative installation methods section of this document.

 ## Alternative installation methods